 “After a day or two he rode away and never came back, so the prisoners just walked away… There were plenty of forests in Poland.
 My father walked all the way back to Lwów.
 It took him about three weeks.
 That’s what my father told us.”

 In those early days of the war even a genuine Pole in uniform was not above suspicion from his fellow soldiers, as Germans parachuted spies dressed in Polish uniforms into Poland, and Polish orders were for them to be shot.
-If another Polish army unit came across Zygmunt walking alone, soldiers would have checked his uniform for parachute marks and documentation.
-Adam recalls his father arriving back home with a helmet, a gas mask and some books from an abandoned library.
+If another Polish army unit had come across Zygmunt walking alone, soldiers would have checked his uniform for parachute marks and documentation.
+Adam’s father arrived home with a helmet, a gas mask and some books from an abandoned library.

 Zygmunt knew the helmet and the gas mask would be useful in a new role with the Armia Krajowa (AK), the Polish underground.